 - Adopted Child

-Vehicle License Plate Service Award Emblems: To honor the Veteran, who shares a common bond through their service and sacrifice to their country and to Washington, any honorably discharged Veteran may obtain an emblem packet which contains one U.S. Veteran emblem, one U.S. Flag Emblem and their choice of campaign ribbon.
+Veteran/ Military Service Award Emblems: To honor the military Service member, who shares a common bond through their service and sacrifice to their country and to Washington, any honorably discharged Veteran may obtain an emblem packet which can be put on any license plate type and include:

 Former Prisoners of War Plate: A qualified Prisoner of War may receive an exemption from license fees on one vehicle each year.
 Special plates are available with a permanent registration to qualified recipients.